mParticle/docs/src/pages/developers/partners/kit-integrations/javascript-kit/index.md

 It is important to note that your integration should be built using ECMAScript 5 for maximum browser compatibility.
 For simplicity, we do not use Babel or other transpilers as part of our workflow for integrations.

-Each `xyz-handler.js` file has comments with more detailed instructions and schemas within them, but generally speaking, for the `commerce-handler`, `event-handler`, and `session-handler`, an mParticle event object is routed through each method and you must transform these event objects to match a schema that your SDK can ingest.
+Each `xyz-handler.js` file has comments with more detailed instructions and schemas within them, but generally speaking, for the `commerce-handler`, `event-handler`, and `session-handler`, an mParticle event object is routed through each method, and you must transform these event objects to match a schema that your SDK can ingest.
 In addition to the comments, we recommend viewing a partner example that we have created, such as the [Optimizely Integration](https://github.com/mparticle-integrations/mparticle-javascript-integration-optimizely).

 We use [Browserify](http://browserify.org/), which follows a node-like `require` syntax, to modularize and compile our code to make creating an integration very easy for you.
 When necessary, you can create additional utility files in the `integration-builder` folder to share across the `xyz-handler.js` files.
 This may be necessary if you have certain settings or functions that need to be shared across files.